nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

  (a) [version to execute automatically using `Source`](./rna-seq-supporting-docs/Cancer_DGE_Analysis_Automate.R) </br>
  (b) [version to execute the code in chunks using the `Run` option](./rna-seq-supporting-docs/Cancer_DGE_Analysis.R).

-You can review the steps to [**upload**](#Upload-file) the R script to the **workspace** directory.
-The version of the script that will be run manually contains some additional packages and lines of code to allow for interactive exploration of the data prior to analysis.
+The latter version of the script that will be run manually contains some additional packages and lines of code to allow for interactive exploration of the data prior to analysis.
 The DGE analysis and all the generated output are otherwise identical between the two versions.

+Upload the script file to the **workspace** directory:

+  * Click on the <span class="highlight_txt">Upload</span> option in the Files/Packages/Plots/Help/Viewer pane.
+  * Click <span class="highlight_txt">Choose File</span> to select the file from your local computer.
+  * Once uploaded, click on the script file name to open it in the script editor pane (top left hand corner).

 !!! important "Phenotype File Name"

-      For the scripts to run error free ensure that the name of the phenotype CSV file is [**phenotype_filtered.csv**](./rna_seq_6.md#step-3-upload-phenotype-file-to-cavatica).
-Update the scripts to a different name if applicable before execution.
+      For the scripts to run error-free ensure that the name of the phenotype CSV file is [**"phenotype_filtered.csv"**](./rna_seq_6.md#step-3-upload-phenotype-file-to-cavatica).
+Otherwise, update the scripts if your CSV file has a different name before execution.

 ### Step 3a: Execute using `Source`